BilalBashirDEV/EduTech-Hub/README.md

 8. detect cheating during on campus exam using opencv.
 9. emoji generator with respect to conversation.
 10. Going to next line detecting numbers like those characters during posting or sending message.
+11. data science on the keywords used in conversation to recommend futher posts or show ads.

 Other important functionalities:
 1. profile of everyperson.